laggingreflex/gfork/README.md

 `--command` runs in the project dir after cloning process exits cleanly (code 0).

-And a `--root-dir-command` runs in the root dir after the `--command` exits cleanly.
+And a `--current-dir-command` runs in the root dir after the `--command` exits cleanly.

-In both commands the repo name is available as an environment variable: `$repo`
+In both commands the repo name is available as an environment variable: `$repo`.

+PS: Use a backslash to escape the `\$repo` when passing it as an argument to gfork on the command line, otherwise it'll expand (to empty var most likely).
+Or use the `--edit-config` inquiry prompt where you may enter it without escaping.

 #### here